 Post By RelatedRelated Post

 Studies have shown that predators such as ants and ground beetles are able to remove up to 74% of Japanese beetle eggs and up to 53% of fall armyworm pupae from pesticide-free plots within 48-hours.
-Before reaching for the insecticide, wait a while to give the natural enemies a chance to bring your pest problem under control.
+So, before you reach for the insecticide, wait a while to give the natural enemies a chance to bring your pest problem under control!